machinetranslate/machinetranslate.org/events/bay-area-meetup-1.md

     url: https://machinetranslate.org/about/
 ---

-The first **Bay Area machine translation meetup** took place on 11 May, 2022, in Menlo Park, California.
+The first Bay Area **Machine Translation meetup** took place on 11 May, 2022, in Menlo Park, California.

+It was organised by Machine Translate.

 ## Location